Wages and labour costs

 The structure and development of labour costs and earnings are important features of any labour market, reflecting labour supply from individuals and labour demand by enterprises.

 The EU seeks to promote equal opportunities implying progressive elimination of the gender pay gap.
 Article 157(1) of the Treaty on the functioning of the European Union (TFEU) sets out the principle of equal pay for male and female workers for equal work or work of equal value, and Article 157(3) provides the legal basis for legislation on the equal treatment of men and women in employment matters.
-In December 2015, the European Commission adopted a Strategic engagement for gender equality 2016–2019.
-In this work programme, the European Commission reaffirmed its commitment to continue its work to promote equality between men and women.
-One of the thematic priority areas is reducing the gender pay, earnings and pension gaps and thus fighting poverty among women.
-The European Commission identified key actions to be implemented in this priority area.
-One of them is organising each year the European Equal Pay Day to raise awareness on the gender pay gap and its underlying causes.
+In March 2020, the European Commission adopted the Gender Equality Strategy 2020-2025.
+Among other areas, it addresses the gender pay and pension gaps:

 - Earnings (t_earn), see: